Skip to content

 What the training covers.

-Not a generic course: we start from the team's real work and the tools it already uses.
+Not a generic course: we start from your own tasks and the tools you already use.

-When to use AI and when not to.
+1. When to use AI and when not to

 Structure, not tricks.